We are living in troubled times. And that, my friends, is the understatement of the year.

 So, what can you do?

-Here’s my recommendation: pick one or two causes—women’s rights and healthcare, for instance, and work on those issues.
-All the issues swirling around in this political climate are interconnected, but for you to stay sane and effective, you must choose what you can work on.
+Pick one or two causes—women’s rights and healthcare, for instance, and work those issues.
+All the issues swirling around in this political climate are interconnected, but for you to stay sane and effective, you must choose what you can manage.
 Otherwise, you will remain in the land of overwhelm.

-If you are an activist, a person of color, a member of the LGBTQIA family, or anyone concerned about online safety (everyone should be concerned), I highly recommend downloading and browsing with Tor.
+Activists, persons of color, members of the LGBTQIA family, or anyone concerned about online safety (everyone should be), needs to consider downloading and browsing with Tor.
 But don’t stop there.
-When you get to the Tor site, they will suggest best practices—you may have to change your browsing habits.
+When you get to the Tor site, they’ll suggest best practices—you may have to change your browsing habits.

-Also, download and use Signal or WhatsApp for safer, encrypted texting (nota bene: I was informed, after publishing this, that iMessage is secure, but NOT standard SMS texting).
+Download and use Signal or WhatsApp for safer, encrypted texting (nota bene: I was informed after publishing this that iMessage is secure, but NOT standard SMS texting).
 Sign up for The Privacy Paradox, a week of challenges to tighten your digital privacy starting Feb.
 6 from the good folks at the Note to Self podcast.